 As part of the acquisition of Apache on August 1, 2011, the Company acquired certain leased office property, including executive offices, which comprise a 52,000 square foot office facility in San Jose, California.
-In March 2011, Apache entered into the second amendment to its existing lease agreement, effective March 14, 2011.
-The lease term was extended to October 31, 2015.
-Total required minimum payments under the operating lease will be \$910,000 in 2012, \$980,000 in 2013, \$1.3 million in 2014 and \$1.1 million in 2015.
+In June 2012, the Company entered into a new lease for this property, with the lease term commencing July 1, 2012 and ending June 30, 2022.
+Total remaining minimum payments under the operating lease as of December 31, 2012 are \$9.2 million, of which \$0.9 million will be paid in 2013.

 The Company also leases certain office property, including executive offices, which comprise a 28,000 square foot office facility in Pittsburgh, Pennsylvania.
-In August 2009, the Company extended the executive office space lease agreement for a period of approximately three years and ten months, commencing February 15, 2011 and expiring December 31, 2014.
-Total required minimum payments under the operating lease will be \$570,000 per annum from January 1, 2012 through December 31, 2014.
+In August 2009, the Company extended the executive office space lease agreement for this property for a period of three years and ten months, commencing February 15, 2011 and expiring December 31, 2014.
+Total required minimum payments under the operating lease will be \$570,000 per annum from January 1, 2013 through December 31, 2014.

 The Company owns certain office property, including executive offices, which comprise a 94,000 square foot office facility in Lebanon, New Hampshire.
-In addition, the Company owns a 40,000 square foot facility in Pune, India, which supports worldwide product development, marketing and sales activities.
+In May 2012, the Company acquired a 60,000 square foot office building adjacent to its Canonsburg headquarters, which will serve primarily as a data center and customer training space.
+In addition, the Company owns a 60,000 square foot facility in Pune, India, which supports worldwide product development, marketing and sales activities.

 The Company and its subsidiaries also lease office space in various locations throughout the world.
 The Company owns substantially all equipment used in its facilities.
-Management believes that, in most geographic locations, its facilities allow for sufficient space to support not only its present needs, but also allow for expansion and growth as the business may require in the foreseeable future.
+Management believes that, in most geographic locations, its facilities allow for sufficient space to support present and future foreseeable needs, including such expansion and growth as the business may require.
 In other geographic locations, the Company expects that it will be required to expand capacity beyond that which it currently owns or leases.